Abstract

 Reference

 Mathias Reynaert, Wenxuan Xu, and Hanlin Zhao, “Estimating Choice Models with Unobserved Expectations over Attributes”, TSE Working Paper, n.
-24-1571, September 2024.
+24-1571, September 2024, revised March 2025.

 See also